sixstepsaway/Six-s-Mammoth-Pack/documentation/BugsAndTroubleshootingLog.md

 The nice thing is that when I push an update, I can take out the dev tools if I want, or remove the mods in the "ignore" folder all-together.
 I don't have to rename them jar.disabled, I can just move things into folders.

 Truly, a dream come true.

+## Exporting for Git and Curse

+I hit on a problem where Curseforge will not export my pack properly.
+I ended up trying Pax and Packwiz, but both required Curseforge exports to function - lol!
+In the end I found [CFE Exporter](https://github.com/Gaz492/CFExporter) - and it saved my bacon completely.